Why does my old dog have bad breath?

 Eating something unmentionable

 No matter how loveable they are, dogs can have some pretty gross habits which lead directly to awful breath.
 From raiding the rubbish bin, or eating decomposing animal remains, to chowing down on animal faeces, there are many disgusting temptations for your dog to resist.
 Not only will these ‘snacks’ make their breath smell but it’s also unhygienic and puts your dog at risk of parasitic infections and disease.
+There are certain foods that a dog can and can't eat and you can learn more about this in our blog.

 What to do: Aside from keeping your dog away from such opportunities as much as possible, your best bet to solve this issue would be to speak to an animal behaviourist.
 They may be able to give you training tips to help your dog resist these tasty temptations.
 The RSPCA has invaluable advice on how to find a clinical animal behaviourist.